cesar-douady/open-lmake/doc/src/rules.md

 - `sys.path` is sampled after having read `Lmakefile.py` (while reading rules) and local directories are filtered out.
 There are no means to import local modules.
 - However, reading local files is ok, as long as `sys.modules` is not updated.
 - There is no containers, as for `cmd` execution (e.g. no `repo_view`).
+- execution is performed in the top-level root directory.
+  - This means that to be used as a sub-repo, all local file accesses must be performed with the sub-repo prefix.
+  - This prefix can be found in `lmake.sub_repo`, which contains `.` for the top-level repo.

 ## Attributes